AN INCLUSIVE AND SAFE PLACE FOR EVERYONE

 • Moving forward, New Metropolis will refer to its visitors as participants.
 Everyone present is a desired participant in the conversation and a necessary participant in shaping and building a sustainable and inclusive city.

 • At New Metropolis everyone is recognised, greeted and addressed.
 There is no greeting or mention of “ladies and gentlemen” as this completely excludes the presence of non-binary and/or gender queer persons.
-Alternatives: ‘Hello dear people’, ‘Welcome dear people’ or: ‘Good evening dear participants’.
+Alternatives: ‘Hello dear people’, ‘Welcome dear people’ or: ‘Good evening, dear participants’.

 • Freedom of expression is about issues, not about individuals, and should never come at the expense of human rights.
 Ergo: people are not attacked ad hominem and the existence of certain groups and/or persons is not disputed.
 Some sensitivity is required.
 What is an interesting philosophical issue for one person is a (hard-won) daily reality for another.
 Example: gender-free toilets are a topic of discussion, the existence of non-binary/trans people is not.